jgarzik/playground21/causeway/README.md

 * All storage expires after one year.
 Extended by uploading the same data.
 * Data is kept if bandwidth is exceeded just no longer served until balance is increased.

-### /address
-    Parameters
-        contact - email or Bitmessage address to contact on expiration address - account this will be used to fund signature - signature for concatenation of contact and address by private key for address

-    Returns
-        address - a new, unused Bitcoin address

 ### /balance